0nix/ggj21/twine/scriptstuff.md

 Hassel, enraged, stands up from the kitchen and confronts Leitzka.

 "Perhaps I made a mistake of my own," Albert says "because I really trusted you.
 I truly did."
 This gets a surprise out of Leitzka.
-"I thought finding you was an act of divine providence, I got to see the girl I loved when I was just a schoolboy and do all the things I desperately wanted to do back then.
-I should have know better -- better than to allow you to live with me."
+"I thought finding you was an act of divine providence.
+I got to see the girl I was crazy for way back when.
+I'd get do all the things I desperately wanted to do.
+I should have known better -- better than to allow you to live with me."

 Leitzka turns around without saying a word and disappears out of the camera frame.
 "Yes, Nadine.
 Please!
 Run away, run away like you always do.
 Like you do in your 'visits to the cafeteria'.
 I asked the cashier about you to make small talk, and you would never guess what happened?
 She has never heard of you!
 Ever!
 I just assumed you went out of your way to go to another coffee shop I don't know about, silly me!
 I asked Laurie about you, and she said you had not seen each other in three months!
 Silly me, maybe we are talking about different Lauries, convenient!"
 Hassel lashes out. <- Leitzka covertly leaves the flat without a known destination.

 "Oh God, don't speak that woman's name in my presence again, Albert!
 That woman has a wet sponge for a brain!"
-Leitzka snaps back from a location away form the cameras, presumably the bedroom they both share.
+Leitzka snaps back from a location away from the cameras, presumably the bedroom they both share.

 "Shout it louder, dear!"
 Hassel responds.
 "Who knows who is listening, it might be her!"